johnnymatthews/blog/180509-create-an-encrypted-zip-on-a-mac.md

 ---
 title: Create an Encrypted Zip File on MacOS
+description: This guide will quickly walk you through how to create an encrypted zip file on a Mac.
+Since macOS and Linux systems have a lot in common, this will likely work on any Linux distributions too.
 date: 2018-05-09
 ---

-This guide will quickly walk you through how to create an encrypted `,zip` file on a Mac.
-Since MacOS and Linux systems have a lot in common, this will likely work on any Linux distributions too.

 1. Move the files you want to compress and encrypt to your Desktop.
 2. Open Terminal by pressing `CMD` + `SPACE` and searching for **Terminal** in the search window that pops up.